blovorad/demineur/README.md

 # demineur
 Démineur, code in C
-remake of this game, no text, just to test SDL2 and gameplay loop
+remake of this game, just to test SDL2 and gameplay loop, texture and text implementation